We may earn commission from affiliate links →

 Babič Mill On The Mura River

-The Babič mill is a symbol of working times gone by in Slovenia and is a fascinating window to the past.
+The Babič mill is a symbol of working times in Slovenia and is a fascinating window to the past.
 Built in the 19th century, here you can see how the third generation of the family operates the mill.
 Floating mills were used frequently in this part of the world because of the frequent changes in the level of the watercourses.

 Travel The Pilgrimage Trails